mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 be nicknamed the 'False War'.
 By the time word had arrived at Capital, the fighting was essentially over.
-Nevertheless, clever messaging was devised to make Strephon look like a highly capable commander-in- chief.
+Nevertheless, clever messaging was devised to make Strephon look like a highly capable commander-in-chief.
 As had so often been the case with the Frontier Wars, a few systems changed hands and things returned to the status quo.